-Metro by T-Mobile, formerly known as MetroPCS, is one of the largest mobile virtual network operators (MVNO) in the US and one of the best cell phone providers in the US.
-Using the T-Mobile network infrastructure Metro is able to offer 5G high-speed coverage nationwide.
+Metro by T-Mobile, which you may once have known as MetroPCS, is a giant in the world of MVNO offerings, making it one of the best cell phone providers in the US.
+As you've probably guessed, this uses the T-Mobile network which means you get some of the best 5G high-speed coverage nationwide.

-There are over 11,000 Metro stores nationwide meaning you can pop in to get a personal experience of buying and servicing if you need.
-It could also mean you get a better deal if the seller is able to offer that on the day.
-But there are plenty of plans to pick from and we'll look at these in more depth in our Metro by T-Mobile review.
+Another unique draw here are more than 11,000 Metro stores nationwide which are great if you want a physical place to buy from or get customer care in.
+You might even get a better deal on that day.
+There are lots of plans to pick from and we'll look at these in more depth in this Metro by T-Mobile review.

 - From $30 per month